ocamllabs/icfp2016-blog/ML/making-reactive-programs-funct.md

 Programmers know it as `select`,  which reads as "give me an eventually A and an eventually B, and I will eventually return an A or a B".

+# Conclusion

+* ML is an old, higher-order imperative programming language
+* Curry-Howard for LTL offers a realistic efficient approach to purely functional reactive programs

+Q: How does this model relates to the synchronous dataflow paradigm developed in France?
+A: The work I'm doing can be seen as a higher-order version of dataflow.
+The downside is that we lose resource bound guarantees.
+But we gain the possibility of doing dynamically changing behaviour (necessary for GUI).

+Q: Why are you so attached to the notion of time, whereas some say that reactive programming is more about consistency?
+A: I favour the former because the building of an "abstract state" competitionnally is highly non-trivial.

+Q: Can you insure that all the event handlers actually terminate and that the system is responsive?
+A: We believe we do guarantee termination, but that doesn't guarantee responsiveness.

+Q: In synchronous dataflow languages, there is a notion of clock and streams can go at different rates.
+Have you considered this?
+A: Others have (*gives examples*).
+I haven't pursued this because I was more interested in stream languages.

+Q: Do causal models like event structures have anything to offer here?
+A: Maybe they do.
+So far, I haven't needed anything more than that.
+I will need to solve some more obvious problems first.